-The ongoing public reporting of QIs raises everyone's awareness of good, quality care and flags areas for improvement.
-Seeing, understanding and using information on quality inspires everyone involved in Long-Term care to do a better job and create good quality of life for residents, their families and caregivers.
+The ongoing public reporting of QIs raises everyone's awareness of quality care.
+Seeing, understanding and using information on quality inspires everyone involved in long term care to do a better job and create good quality of life for residents, their families and caregivers.